Architecture Specialty Group

 Tania Alam

-Tania Alam has been working as an architectural conservator at Jablonski Building Conservation, Inc. (JBC) in New York City, NY since June 2017.
+Tania Alam joined CANY as an Assistant Project Manager in September 2025.
 Alam graduated from Columbia University with a Master of Science in Historic Preservation in 2017, and received her Bachelors of Architecture from Bangladesh University of Engineering & Technology (Dhaka, Bangladesh) in 2014.
-While at JBC, Alam has conducted conditions assessments, historic documentation, and projects involving material testing and analysis.
+Alam worked as an architectural conservator at Jablonski Building Conservation, Inc. (JBC) in New York City, NY between June 2017 and august 2025.
+At JBC, Alam conducted conditions assessments, historic documentation, and projects involving material testing and analysis.
 Special interests include historic color palettes, color psychology, and energy efficient building design.
 Additionally, Alam completed a two years Associate's of Arts in Psychology at CUNY (City University of New York) in hopes to understand the relationship between the human psyche, architectural spaces and historic preservation.

 Ha Leem Ro